roboticsatiowa/Documents-and-Resources/Requirements/sensor-mast.md

   - How will we communicate with the sensors in the top?
 Will cables get twisted when it spins?
   - Remember the end goal.
 What is the purpose of this project?
 Always be scrutinizing if something is worth your time.
   - How heavy will this be?
 We have a mass budget of 50 Kg and are already walking the line.
   - It will be difficult to get this in the van.
-Is it easier to make this foldable or removable?
+Is it easier to make this foldable, extendable, or removable?
 We only get 15 minutes to set up the robot and basestation.
   - Consider an engineered faliure point.
 A rollover is a likely event.
 Where can it break to minimize damage to the rest of the assembly

+## Reference Images

 ![](https://assets.science.nasa.gov/dynamicimage/assets/science/psd/mars/resources/detail_files/2/4/24223_PIA23316-web.jpg?w=1600&h=1068&fit=clip&crop=faces%2Cfocalpoint)

 ![](https://buymarsrovers.com/wp-content/uploads/2023/01/Mars_2020_Perseverance_Rover_Replica_mast_navcam_mastcam_supercam_standard-1024x576.jpg)

 ![](https://pds-atmospheres.nmsu.edu/data_and_services/atmospheres_data/PERSEVERANCE/images/meda_pic_2.png)